loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

       - .:/app:delegated
 ```

 Have you noticed the `target` property?
-Yes, it points to the `dev` stage in our Docker image which we were discussing just a moment ago.
+Yes, it points to the `dev` stage in our Docker image that we discussed just a moment ago.
 Now we can run our project locally:

 ```
 docker-compose -f docker-compose.dev.yml up --build